The Flint Journal & Genesee County Bar Association’s “Ask the Attorney”

 Q. My doctor told me to stay off work while I recover from surgery, but my employer’s insurance company is telling me I must apply for new jobs in order to receive a workers’ compensation check.
 Is this right?

 A. Since the passage of the Workers’ Compensation Act in 1912 until the Michigan Supreme Court’s Stokes decision in 2008 an injured worker, off from work, could be awarded weekly benefits if the worker and the treating doctor stated that the worker could not perform his previous work because of a work injury.
-In 2008, a majority of Michigan Supreme Court Justices invented a new rule that most injured workers must now meet in order to receive weekly benefits.
+In 2008, a conservative Michigan Supreme Court invented a new rule that most injured workers must now meet in order to receive weekly benefits.
 The Court invented a new requirement that most injured workers must demonstrate an inability to obtain work within one’s qualifications and training and demonstrate that by unsuccessfully searching and applying for dozens of jobs or by spending hundreds or thousands of dollars by hiring a so-called “vocational expert” to testify that the worker can not obtain work within one’s qualifications and training due to the injury.
 Off-of-work injured workers living in doctors’ offices or on strong narcotic pain medications are not in a great position to engage in an extensive job search or in great financial shape to hire a pseudo-expert in order to collect a weekly comp check.
 Unfortunately, the Republican Michigan Legislature actually passed legislation effective December 19, 2011 that codifies aspects of what the Supreme Court said in Stokes.
 Given these changes in the law, every injured worker attempting to receive, or currently receiving, workers’ compensation benefits should consult with a lawyer specializing in workers’ compensation to develop additional strategies to secure or protect their benefits.

 Atty.
 Robert J. MacDonald